keelymeyers/364final/README.md

  - [ ](100 points) Include a use of an AJAX request in your application that accesses and displays useful (for use of your application) data.
  - [ ](100 points) Create, run, and commit at least one migration.
  - [ ](100 points) Include file upload in your application and save/use the results of the file.
 (We did not explicitly learn this in class, but there is information available about it both online and in the Grinberg book.)
- - [x]**(100 points) Deploy the application to the internet (Heroku) — only counts if it is up when we grade / you can show proof it is up at a URL and tell us what the URL is in the README.
-(Heroku deployment as we taught you is 100% free so this will not cost anything.)**
+ - [ ](100 points) Deploy the application to the internet (Heroku) — only counts if it is up when we grade / you can show proof it is up at a URL and tell us what the URL is in the README.
+(Heroku deployment as we taught you is 100% free so this will not cost anything.)
  - [ ](100 points) Implement user sign-in with OAuth (from any other service), and include that you need a specific-service account in the README, in the same section as the list of modules that must be installed.